Sav22999/websites-notes/README.md

 ## Description

-Take notes on every website, by domain or by web page.
+Take notes on emails!

 ## Features

-- Write notes for the current page or for the whole domain
+- Write notes for the email
-- Auto-saving
+- Autosaving

 ## How to contribute